You Can Still Be Anything You Want to Be

 This is an interesting topic that Emily and I were discussing today.
-At some point, people quit believing that they can be anything they want to be.
+At some point, everyone quits believing you can be anything you want to be.
 When, though?
 And more importantly, why?
 There are a couple of key points to this article.
 First, is a take on family dynamics, when those change, and we explore the reasons why.
 Second, we explain the actual benefit of certain lifestyle choices to open up your world to get back to that same place of possibility and excitement.

 ‘You can be anything you want to be!’

 -Your parents, as long as you’re under 14 years old.

 This overarching topic came up because we were discussing how family can be, and are, critical of some of our life choices.
 Which brought up the question: at what point do parents switch their tune of ‘you can accomplish anything you want’ and imploring you to continue exploring your interests to figure out what you would enjoy doing to browbeating teens and young adults to make safe, boring, and passionless choices.
 It’s an interesting question, that doesn’t have a clear answer.
 As we aren’t parents, we’ve only been on one side of this exchange.

 As a parent, telling your child they can be anything is a harmless thing, after all, they’re just kids.
 This is a way to foster their imagination, help them find their passions, and teach them to not limit themselves.
 Want to be an astronaut?
 A rock star?
 A doctor?
 A professional athlete?
 Go for it!
 Knowing damn well that statistically, they aren’t going to be any of those things.
 It’s just a fun way to keep them upbeat and optimistic about life before they find out that the world is going to try to beat their asses down until they’re malleable unenthusiastic little gears that fit into the machine and never have any individuality.